 - flaked sea salt for topping

 Add the peanut butter, egg white protein powder, and maple syrup to the bowl of your stand mixer with the paddle attached.
 Mix to combine until ingredients form into a dough, about 30-60 seconds.

-Line an 8×8 glass baking dish (or something similar) with parchment paper (this makes for easy removal) and press mixture into the bottom of the pan until evenly distributed.
+Line an 8×8 glass baking dish or bread pan with parchment paper (this makes for easy removal) and press mixture into the bottom of the pan until evenly distributed.
 Finally, press the remaining chocolate chips on top and sprinkle a little bit of sea salt.

-This homemade protein bar recipe is so simple and pretty forgiving – you can change it up to fit your needs.
+This no-bake protein bar recipe is so simple and pretty forgiving – you can change it up to fit your needs.
 Here are some suggestions:

 - seed butter – if you can’t have nuts, try seed butter!
 I love sunflower seed butter and tahini.
 Again, just make sure they are runny.

 - honey – I haven’t tried it, but I would think honey would work the same as the maple syrup.

 - protein powder – I like egg white protein powder in this perfect bar recipe because it’s bland and doesn’t add any additional flavor.
 If you don’t have egg white protein, you can substitute your favorite protein (collagen, whey, plant-based), but just be careful of the ratios.
 Protein powders vary by consistency and how dense they are, so I would add a little less than the recipe calls for and add as you need for the best consistency.
 You can always add, but you can never take away!
 Check out the comments for substitutions others have done!

 Let’s break down the difference between these homemade perfect bars and the real deal store-bought ones.
 I love the store-bought ones, but I figured this would be fun!